 An example of a problem that is well-suited for CP is employee scheduling.
 The problem arises when companies that operate continuously — such as factories — need to create weekly schedules for their employees.
 Here's a very simple example: a company runs three 8-hour shifts per day and assigns three of its four employees to different shifts each day, while giving the fourth the day off.
 Even in such a small case, the number of possible schedules is huge: each day, there are 4! = 4 · 3 · 2 · 1 = 24 possible employee assignments, so the number of possible weekly schedules is 247, which is over 4.5 billion.
 Usually there will be other constraints that reduce the number of feasible solutions — for example, that each employee works at least a minimum number of days per week.
 The CP method keeps track of which solutions remain feasible when you add new constraints, which makes it a powerful tool for solving large, real-world scheduling problems.

-CP is a relatively new field, but has a widespread and very active community around the world with dedicated scientific journals, conferences, and an arsenal of different solving techniques.
+CP has a widespread and very active community around the world with dedicated scientific journals, conferences, and an arsenal of different solving techniques.
 CP has been successfully applied in planning, scheduling, and numerous other domains with heterogeneous constraints.

 If your problem can be modeled with a linear objective and linear constraints, then you have a linear programming problem and should consider Glop.
 (However, routing problems are typically best solved with our vehicle routing library even if they can be represented with a linear model.)